Our Pages

 place all of them in that pot of water which has been steadily getting hotter all the time

-- then add about half to one cup of milk - normal cow's milk is what is mostly used but I personally use goats milk and no-one ever knows unless I tell them.
-Use soy milk if you have a lactose intolerance.
+- then add about one cup of milk, give or take, normal cow's milk is what is mostly used but Goats, or Oat milk works perfectly well and no-one ever knows the difference unless I tell them.

 |